When Adults Write Childhood

 In December I met a fellow bibliophile for coffee.
 As often happens when two people who love books linger over a second cup, the conversation drifted easily between parenting, the peculiarities of adult life, and the quiet consolations of reading.
 Before long we found ourselves circling a question neither of us could quite dismiss: what has happened to children’s literature and when did adults begin occupying so much of its space?

 The question was not born of nostalgia alone.
 Rather, it emerged from a growing sense that something subtle has shifted in the way many contemporary books for children are conceived.
-Increasingly one hears authors, and paretnts alike, describe these work as the story they “wished they had as a child.”
+Increasingly one hears authors, and parents alike, describe these work as the story they “wished they had as a child.”
 On the surface this sounds generous, even admirable.
 Yet the phrase contains an assumption worth examining.

 When adults write the stories they wish they had read as children, they may unknowingly shift the centre of the story away from the child and toward the adult memory of childhood.